ipregistry/ipregistry-python/README.md

 You might want to prevent Ipregistry API requests for crawlers or bots browsing your pages.

-A manner to proceed is to identify bots using `User-Agent` header.
-To ease this process, the library includes a utility function:
+A manner to proceed is to identify bots using the `User-Agent` header.
+To ease this process, the library includes a utility method:

 ```python
 from ipregistry import UserAgent